themanyone/crap/README.md

 about a missing library or header file, use the system package manager to find it or search the web.
 Developers, testers, and those who want to improve upon `crap`'s regex engine, or include it into other projects, may desire to `make shared` to build shared libraries.
+Be sure `/usr/local/lib64` is in your `LD_LIBRARY_PATH` if installing there.
+Or single user install to `~/.local/bin/`, `~/.local/lib64`, etc.
+Edit Makefile install locations.

 ```bash
 make